ber-ro/diffed/README.md

 # diffed
 Emacs major mode which uses recursive diff output as a base for synchronization.
-Diffed is for diff like Dired is for ls.
+Diffed is for recursive diff like Dired is for ls.
 Can be used somewhat like ediff-directories, but without the need to switch to another buffer to view a subdirectory or to copy a file to the opposite directory.

 Only the list of files is visible on startup, so each line corresponds to one file on the left and/or the right side.
 Detailed file differences are hidden, but can be toggled.